nearform/nscale-workshop/ex2.md

 Build a system with NScale
 ===================

-This tutorial teaches you:
+This tutorial covers:

-1. Create a new system
+1. Creating a new system
-2. Hook up a new container definition
+2. Hooking up a new container definition
-3. Build a new container
+3. Building a new container
 4. Run!

 Create a new System